 Pulmonary Hypertension Clinic

-The Pulmonary Hypertension Clinic at Children's Hospital Colorado provides a team approach to the diagnosis and treatment of children with severe pulmonary hypertension from unknown ("primary") or known ("secondary") causes.
+The Pulmonary Hypertension Program at Children's Hospital Colorado provides a team approach to the diagnosis and treatment of children with severe pulmonary hypertension from unknown ("primary") or known ("secondary") causes.

 Our group includes Dr. D. Dunbar Ivy (pediatric cardiologist); Dr. Steven Abman (pediatric pulmonologist); Alicia Grenolds and Beth Coleman (nurse practitioners); Michelle Calderbank, Kathleen Miller-Reed, Jen Connelly, and Jen Wisniewski (registered nurses); and Donna Parker (respiratory therapist).